-Exposing Medical Students to Orthopedic Surgery Subspecialties
+Exposing Medical Students to Orthopaedic Surgery Subspecialties

 The Department of Orthopaedic Surgery welcomes visiting fourth-year medical students, though space is limited.
 We follow recommendations from the Coalition for Physician Accountability’s Work Group on Away Rotations.